Building a Kea testbed with NETCONF

 libnetconf2 is a NETCONF library in C intended for building NETCONF clients and servers.

-The following instructions install libnetconf2 from github.
+The following instructions install libnetconf2 from GitHub.
 Unfortunately, we need a specific commit at this time:

 git clone https://github.com/CESNET/libnetconf2.git && \